kalsifer-742/sunray/README.md

 ![prova](/docs//render.png)

-This project was developed by [kalsifer-742](https://github.com/kalsifer-742) and [@circled-square](https://github.com/circled-square) supervised by Professor [Marco Patrignani](https://squera.github.io/) for the bachelor thesis at the University of Trento, Italy
+This project was developed by [kalsifer-742](https://github.com/kalsifer-742) and [circled-square](https://github.com/circled-square) supervised by Professor [Marco Patrignani](https://squera.github.io/) for the bachelor thesis at the University of Trento, Italy

 ## Contribution

+If you wish to contribute to the project you may check our issues, or if you found a bug or missing feature feel free to create one.
+You may also contact us at the e-mail addresses linked to our GitHub accounts.

+If you're studying at University of Trento and are looking for a thesis subject you can ask Professor Marco Patrignani to be your supervisor to work on this project and we will be available if you need help or clarifications.

 ## Comparison